canopy-js/canopy-js/README.md

 | Shift + up | Select parent link of current topic |

 Option/Alt clicking also redirects to the selected link.

+### Sample workflows ###

+Once you have a Github repo for your Canopy project, you can add premade Github Actions that accomplish certain common tasks for your project.
+These actions are available in the [example workflows repo](https://github.com/canopy-js/example-workflows).
+Currently one can automatically build one's project and upload to static assets hosting on Netlify, one can allow basic online editing of a deployed project using the "online edit" workflow, and one can automatically build and release one's Canopy project as Electron.js desktop apps for various platforms.

 ## Development